seanarmstrong87/products-api/README.md

 ## Database

 There is a DB migration `20241023185654_InitialCreate.cs` that creates the initial schema for the database.
 The migration is located in the `Migrations` folder.
-To run the migration, execute the following command in the root of the project:
+To run the migration, execute the following command in the ProductsWebApi folder next to the csproj file:

 ```bash
 dotnet ef database update